Communio-Templorum/bylaws/Articles-of-Incorporation.md

 led by an ordained Minister or Magister of the Ministerial Priesthood, the selection of such shall be determined by the Curia to best suit their needs.

-The voting members of each Curiae shall be composed of Patres Familias.

-To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a college or university accredited by the Corporation.
+To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a seminary, college, or university accredited by the Corporation.
 To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.

 ## 7. Patres Familias